

 These terms refer to moneyness, which is an important term to understand if you are entering the world of options trading.
 In this article, we’ll discuss the basic concepts of option moneyness.

-What is Option Moneyness?
+What is option moneyness?

 Moneyness refers to how the strike price of the option relates to the current trading price of the underlying asset.